Dual aspect concept of accounting

 4. Aids comparability

 The dual aspect concept ensures consistency in account preparation and thus aids in the comparability of account statements across periods.
-It also allows for the comparison of the financial statements of one entity with those of others.
+It also allows the comparison of the financial statements of one entity with those of others.

 Leave a comment